kanboard/documentation/content/en/v1/admin/ldap.md

 Edit](http://www.cjwdev.co.uk/Software/ADPhotoEdit/Info.html).

 {{< hint type="info" >}}
-The profile image is **downloaded at login time only if the user do not already have uploaded an image previously**.
+The profile image is **downloaded at login time only if the user has not already uploaded an image previously**.

-To change the user photo, the previous one have to be removed manually in the user profile.
+To change the user photo, the previous one has to be removed manually in the user profile.
 {{</ hint >}}

 LDAP Configuration Parameters